tophefo/IpCamera/README.md

 + 1 and 2 way audio.

-+ FTP/NAS features to save the images and delete old files.
++ FTP/NAS features to save the images and delete old files for camera that do not have this feature built in.